GeunhwaJeong/haneul-new/sdk/typescript/README.md

 });
 ```

-For local development, you can run `cargo run --bin haneul-test-validator` to spin up a local network
+For local development, you can run `cargo run --bin --with-faucet --force-regenesis` to spin up a
-with a local validator, a fullnode, and a faucet server.
+local network with a local validator, a fullnode, and a faucet server.
 Refer to
 [this guide](https://docs.haneul.io/build/haneul-local-network) for more information.

 ```typescript